Giuseppe Galderisi: Managerial career

-Galderisi started a coaching career in 2000 as Serie C2 club Gubbio's boss.
+On 21 April 1999 Galderisi accepted an assistant coaching role with Walter Zenga's New England Revolution.
+Galderisi was offered the managerial position upon Zenga's dismissal, but turned down the opportunity.
+He started his coaching career in 2000 as Serie C2 club Gubbio's boss.
 He then served as coach in years later for other Serie C clubs, such as Cremonese and Giulianova.
 His coaching career experienced a sudden break in January 2004, when Galderisi suffered a heart attack.
 He fully recovered since then, and in 2005 he accepted an offer from Viterbese of Serie C2.
 In 2006–2007, he coached Avellino of Serie C1; after a very impressive first half of season ended in first place, he was fired on 18 April 2007 despite his team, then in second place, was still involved in the promotion run.

 In January 2008, Galderisi was appointed at the helm of Serie C1 side Foggia, replacing Salvatore Campilongo.
 During his tenure, the satanellis performances dramatically improved as they managed to make a comeback to the promotion playoff spots.

 In July 2008 he was appointed as new manager of Lega Pro Prima Divisione side Pescara, replacing Franco Lerda, with the aim to win promotion to Serie B for the biancazzurri.
 However, during his tenure as head coach, Galderisi had to face with serious economic issues within the club; Pescara was ultimately declared out of business in December 2008 and the club control passed legally to a bankruptcy trustee appointed by the Court of Pescara.
 In February 2009 a new property emerged, with Delfino Pescara 1936 being constituted and taking over the club from the Court of Pescara.
 Results did not improve anyway, with Pescara struggling in the bottom part of the table, and Galderisi was dismissed from his coaching post on 23 March 2009, being replaced by another former Juventus and Italy international footballer, Antonello Cuccureddu.

 In the season 2009–10 he coached Arezzo and in the following season he coached Benevento.